 Jordan: Geopolitics, International Relations, and the Future of the Middle East

-PLEASE NOTE: This syllabus represents a recent semester.
+This syllabus is representative of a typical semester.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.

 Description